ThisisJaws/Pi/ReadMe.txt

-To run and play Space Trip on a Pi machine do the following
+To run and play Space Trip on a Pi machine do the following:
 1. Install the following libraries to compile Space Trip --Normal irrlicht libs sudo apt-get install build-essential